First high pass to Haute Asco

 We would like to make it clear that due to the wild and rocky nature of the terrain on the GR20 that your guide also has complete discretion to ask you to leave the trip if your fitness and ability adversely impacts on safety.

-• The GR20 in Corsica is a very tough trek with long walking days in succession.
-We think it deserves its reputation as the hardest trek in Europe.
-You must be fit and accustomed to walking in the mountains.
-There is a lot of rocky scrambling where you will use your hands and your feet, and on occasions you need to use fixed equipment such as ladders and chains.
-With this in mind, it is not a suitable trip for those who suffer from vertigo, nor is it a trip for those who are not sure-footed and confident, as there is more technical terrain than you might think for what is essentially a walking path.
+The GR20 in Corsica is a very tough trek with long walking days in succession.
+It certainly earns its reputation as one of the toughest treks in Europe.
+You must be fit and accustomed to walking in the mountains, and happy to deal with sections of rocky scrambling where you might need to pull on chains, and climb ladders.
+It is not a suitable trip for those who suffer from vertigo, nor is it a trip for those who are not sure-footed and confident, as there is more technical terrain than you might think for what is essentially a walking path.

-The GR20 is quite a remote trek, and it isn’t very easy to “sit-out” for a day if you are feeling tired.
-As the days are long, we cannot afford to go too slowly (as you may be used to doing on other easier treks).
-On the GR20 we have an average of 8h00 of walking each day, and some days are 9h00 to 10h00.
-We are not going to walk fast, but we need to maintain a pace which we would describe as 'steady' without too many stops.
-Some of the ascents are long, and the descents steep, and these can be problematic for those with weak knees.
+The GR20 is not always accessible by road, and it is not easy to simply miss a day of hiking and take a rest.
+As the days are long, we cannot afford to go too slowly (as you may be used to doing on easier treks).
+We will hike for around 8h00 each day, and some days are 9h00 to 10h00.
+We need to maintain a pace which we would describe as 'steady' without too many stops.
+Some of the ascents are long, and the descents are steep and rocky, and these can be challenging for those with knee issues.

 We have graded the trip challenging: